 Human Capacity to Remember

 Nobody can remember everything and spend all day in training while remembering it all.
-If you throw too much at a person, you risk them not learning anything.
+If you throw too much at a person, you risk them not learning anything at all.
 That means your entire effort and cost could be for nothing.

-The cognitive load theory covers this well because we all have a limited capacity, which makes it essential to understand.
+The cognitive load theory addresses this well because we all have a limited capacity, making it essential to understand.
 Everybody’s capacity is different, too, so there’s no way to know your limit.
 That means it’s best to stick to less rather than more.
 Sticking to the requirements will always help training in the end, and providing resources for remembering is also effective.

 The last thing you want is to turn employees’ brains to mush with train brain and have them learn nothing.
 That’s counterproductive and costs a lot of money for no return.